abovewisdom/vim-settings/README.md

 # Overview
-This repo is a part of my dot files https://github.com/abovewisdom/dotfiles repo but can be used independantly.
+This repo is a part of my dot files https://github.com/discocorg/dotfiles repo but can be used independently.

 # Installation